-Retina is the neurosensory layer of the eye which is present inside and at the back of the eye.
+Retina is the neurosensory layer of the eye that is present inside and at the back of the eye.
 It is on this layer that an image seen by the eye is formed, which is converted to nerve signals and transferred to the brain.
-Hence person with a normal eye but with a retina disease will have poor vision.
-The common disease affecting the retina are :-

-Diabetic retinopathy (DR) is a common vascular retinal disease affecting about 40% of type 1 diabetics and 20% of type 2 diabetics.
-Duration of the diabetes is the most important risk factor for DR.
+Diabetic Retinopathy (DR) is a common vascular retina disease affecting about 40% of type 1 diabetics & 20% of type 2 diabetics.
+During of the diabetes is the most important risk factor for DR.

 Age related Macular Degeneration (ARMD)

 Age-related macular degeneration (ARMD) is the most common cause of irreversible vision loss in people over age of 60 years.